 Consumers place a high value on consistency.
 A mismatch between a brand and its product packaging can spell trouble.
-This type of inconsistency sends the wrong message to consumers and can hinder an otherwise quality brand from realizing its true potential.
+This type of inconsistency sends the wrong message to consumers and can hinder an otherwise quality brand.
 So how can you avoid this?
-In this post, we’ll explain the importance of keeping your product packaging on-brand and share four tips for branding your packaging.
+In this post, we’ll explain the importance of keeping your product packaging on-brand and how to do it.
 Ending with a dash of inspiration, we’ll highlight five companies who’ve found the secret sauce for maintaining product packaging consistency across their brands.

-Package branding is the design of a product’s packaging and labeling.
-Most products come packaged in a folding carton.
-A folding carton not only protects the product while on the shelf or in an ecommerce warehouse, but is also an ideal medium for conveying your branding message.
+Brand packaging is the design of a product’s packaging and labeling that represents the company’s identity or brand.
+Most products come packaged in a folding carton box.
+A folding carton not only protects the product while on the shelf or in an e-commerce warehouse but is also an ideal medium for conveying your brand messaging.
 Folding cartons can be printed using custom colors, textures, and a finish that best reflects the look and feel of your brand.

 Custom labels present another opportunity for branding.
 Applied directly to the product bottle or container, labels are the perfect place for product details, ingredients, and directions for use.
 They can be created from a wide range of materials from kraft paper to black vellum.
 Matching the look of your folding cartons and labels is arguably the most important part of keeping your product packaging on-brand, and partnering with a vendor that can custom print both cartons and labels will help maintain branding consistency.